aram0057/IE-project/README.md

 GreenMelb is a web application designed to promote sustainable waste management practices in Melbourne.
 The first iteration focuses on providing a platform for users to learn about waste management, locate nearby waste centers, and understand proper disposal methods.
 This iteration aims to create a foundational user experience and establish the basic functionalities required for future development.

 ## Features

-- **User Registration and Authentication:** Users can create accounts and log in to acess personalized features.
 - **Waste Center Locator:** Users can find nearby waste centers using an interactive map powered by the Mapbox API.
 - **Educational Resources:** Users can access information on waste management practices and guidelines for proper disposal.
 - **Responsive Design: ** The application is designed to be user-friendly and accessible on various devices.